Representing Clients In Removal Proceedings

-- Non-immigrants who either overstayed or otherwise violated the conditions of their admission into the United States; and
+- Nonimmigrants who either overstayed or otherwise violated the conditions of their admission into the United States

 - Lawful permanent residents (green card holders) who committed some act that renders them removable.
 For example, if they committed a crime, they may be removed from the United States.

 Removal proceedings before an immigration judge or the EOIR can be extremely complicated legal matters.
-If you or a loved one is in need of one or more of our immigration law services, contact one of the Central Pennsylvania Immigration Attorneys or call (717) 208-2622 or contact us online today for your free and confidential consultation.
+If you or a loved one is in need of one or more of our immigration law services, do not hesitate to contact our Central Pennsylvania firm.